zburd/Compilers24/README.txt

 Zachary Burd and Jeremy Estes

-Makefile can be used to comprehensively compile project.
+Makefile is work in progress.

 To compile and use lexer individually: